LAST UPDATED: 3rd January 2023 by The Editorial Team

-Summary: Learn how to install a shower cubicle, fit a ceramic shower tray, fit a shower and fit a shower screen.
+Summary: Step by step guide and video showing how to install a shower cubicle, fit a ceramic shower tray, fit a shower and fit a shower screen.

 There is a wide variety of shower systems available but your choice will be largely governed by your household water system.